kilacoda/chanim/README.md

 ## A Quick Note
 There may be some faulty code and a lot of this may not be well made/documented.
 Feel free to file an issue if something doesn't work properly.

-Also, at the moment chanim won't work with the [community version of manim](https://github.com/ManimCommunity/manim) due to the changes in how the TeX templates are used and modified, which I haven't really figured out how to incorporate with chanim.
-It may become an addon at some point, but not anytime in the near future unfortunately.
-Thus consider using the 3b1b/manim version instead.
+Also, at the moment chanim won't work with the [community version of manim](https://github.com/ManimCommunity/manim) due to the changes in how the TeX templates are used and modified, though only on he master branch.
+See the [ManimCE-TexTemplate-Working](https://github.com/raghavg123/chanim/tree/ManimCE-TexTemplate-Working) branch for a ManimCE compatible version.